 - Water managers of 40 states foresee water shortages in some areas of their state over the next decade, according to a Government Accountability Report (GAR).

 - At home, the typical American consumes uses 82 gallons of water per day, according to estimates given by the United States USGS (United States Geological Survey).

 - We can all do our part by installing water-efficient fixtures and appliances to reduce our collective water use by at least 20%.

 - On average, a typical household will spend $1,000 per year on their water.
 However, ENERGY STAR and WaterSense-labeled fixtures and appliances could save a consumer more than $380 per year by upgrading.

-Become Water Savvy And Install A High Efficicncy Toilet
+Become Water Savvy And Install A High-Efficiency Toilet

-High-efficiency toilets can be a great way to conserve water, an important reality for us Californians.
-Knowing what to expect from high-efficiency appliances can help you and your family make the most informed decisions about “going green.”
+High-efficiency toilets can be a great way to conserve water, an important reality for Californians.
+In addition, knowing what to expect from high-efficiency appliances can help you and your family make the most informed decisions about “going green.”